Olympics-Rifle passion drives female Kuwaiti shooter

 Kuwaiti officials have said they were working with the IOC

-to resolve the issue in time for the Games and that they
+to solve the issue in time for the Games and that they expected

-expected Erzouqi and her team mates to be able to fly the
+Erzouqi and her teammates to be able to fly the national flag in

 But a decision by the IOC at a recent meeting in Quebec